Ponta do Sinó Lighthouse

 Farol da Ponta do Sinó is a lighthouse near Ponta do Sinó, the southernmost point of the island of Sal, Cape Verde.
 It is around 2 km southwest of the center of Santa Maria.
 The tower is quadrangular and is 9 meters tall and is made out of concrete, it has an outer staircase and features a lantern.
 All of the exterior are painted in white.
 The lighthouse was built in 1892.
 In early 2013, a second building with the same style was constructed and was finished before 2014 and became activated as the lighthouse moved to its new location.
+The lighthouse appears in the seminal 1983 movie Sans Soleil by French film maker Chris Marker.